Boxford, Massachusetts: Points of interest

 Boxford State Forest, near Interstate 95 and the towns of Topsfield and Middleton, boasts numerous walking trails that weave through heavily forested areas.
 There are also smaller parks and trails like the Wildcat trail and Witch Hollow Farm trails located within the thick forests.
 Much of the open lands within town are managed by the Boxford Trails Association/Boxford Open Land Trust.

-Commercial landmarks in and around town include Benson's Ice Cream, Paisley's Farm Stand and West Village Provisions in West Boxford center, Ingaldsby Farm, the Boxford Community store in East Boxford (also known as "Jack's" or "Wayne's", after its former and current owners), and the Boxford House of Pizza, which lies near the border of Boxford and Georgetown.

 Boxford is also well known for its Apple Festival, happening each fall.
 The apple festival takes place on the streets near Waynes.

 "Witch Hollow Farm", (a.k.a. the Tyler-Wood House) built c.
 1727 by Capt.
 John Tyler the son of Moses Tyler whose sister-in-law, Rebecca Eames was tried in the famous 1693 Salem Witch Trials, found at the intersection of Main Street and Ipswich Road in Boxford.
 The house gets its name from a hollow that was on the Tyler property in the 1690s where Rebecca Eames claimed, in her trial, that she was bewitched by the Devil.
 It is a nationally recognized "Haunted House".

-The town has a retirement community called Four Mile Village which sits adjacent to Four Mile Pond.
-The waiting list to get into this community is significant, and prospective applicants must either be former Boxford residents, or primary family members of current Boxford residents.

 Boxford's centrally located Stiles Pond is the site for the town beach, where membership can be purchased by Boxford residents only, each season for a nominal fee through the Boxford Athletic Association (BAA).
 The adjacent ballpark and play area were recently designated by unanimous vote at Town Meeting as "Keith Koster Memorial Baseball Park" in memory of one of Boxford's beloved young people, a former Boxford beach lifeguard, baseball and football player who fell victim to a senseless act of crime in 2006.

 Baldpate Pond, and the adjacent state recreation area, is another popular swimming, fishing, boating, and hiking location.

 Camp Rotary is a popular summer co-ed boarding camp located on Stiles Pond off Ipswich Road in Boxford.
 Danvers YMCA holds another popular summer day camp on Stiles Pond, next to the town beach.

 Recently constructed is the Boxford Commons.
 Boxford Commons is an outdoor sports recreation area that includes a football/soccer/field hockey fields.
 Boxford Commons also includes a play area for younger children.
 The Commons is located on Captain Cashin way, off of Middleton Rd near Harry Lee Cole School and the Boxford Fire Department.
 The fields are primarily used for sports for toddlers up to middle schoolers.
 The main field is a turf field used primarily for football and soccer.